 - Support each other

-- All hospitals have completed safety training, and new employees complete training within six months of hire.
+- All hospitals have completed safety training; new employees complete training within 6 months of their hire date.

 - All hospitals begin the day with a safety huddle so any issues with the potential to impact patient safety are identified and resolved as quickly as possible.